EvolveWork/EvolveWork-hugo/content/evolve/index.md

 Join us in the heart of Crested Butte for a shared work experience.
 Located on Elk Avenue in the midst of restaurants and coffee shops, with a balcony and views of the avenue.
-We provide a quiet environment (headphones suggested) and well-behaved dogs are welcome.
+We provide a quiet environment (headphones suggested) and well-behaved dogs are welcome (dogs cannot be aggressive under any circumstances).
 There are two conference rooms, high-speed fiber wireless, comfortable Aeron-style office chairs, desks and couches.

 ## We Only Have Monthly Memberships